ESL / EFL Resources

 Enrichment Suite for International Students (Duke): This online suite of videos and quiz tutorials offers enrichment on U.S. classroom participation strategies and academic writing practices.

-Useful Tools for ESL Students (Duke): Useful links (including some from this webpage), arranged as a printable handout.
+Useful Resources for ESL Students (Duke): Useful links (including some from this webpage), arranged as a printable handout.

-Listening and Conversational Skills (Duke): Strengthen your listening and conversational skills by perusing the websites selected for this handout.
+Listening and Conversational Skills (Duke): Strengthen your listening and conversational skills by perusing the resources selected for this handout.

 Looking for the Right Word: A Guide to the Corpus of Contemporary American English (COCA) (Duke): This handout provides an introduction and guide to using the COCA; the handout links to explanatory video clips on YouTube.
 The COCA is particularly useful for students learning the academic terminology of a new discipline and for non-native students.